 The earlier you start building up your savings account, the better.
 In such a volatile market, it’s important to save enough for contingencies and also for accomplishing certain goals.
 For this, you will have to create a separate deposit account where you can channel a portion of your salary directly to your savings.
 You can use automatic saving transfer apps that can schedule fund transfers from your checking account directly to your savings account.

 Pay off your debts

-According to student loan debt statistics from ChamberofCommerce.org, the average debt in 2016 was $37,102.
+According to ChamberofCommerce.org, the average student debt is now more than $37,000.
 Sure enough, the issue of student debt remains a very difficult burden that many young adults have to shoulder.
 You just can’t establish yourself properly if you’re still making monthly payments on your school loans.
 However, there are several ways you can apply to address your debt problem.

 Refinancing, for example, can help you lessen your financial burden.
 Simply look for a private lender who can cover the remaining payable amount, allowing you to decrease your monthly payment considerably.

 From the get-go, you should be able to start exploring possible ideas you can invest in once you have enough capital set aside.
 While owning a small business is always a great idea to generate passive income, you can also diversify your portfolio by including stocks or even real estate.
 However, investing your hard-earned money requires research.
 You also need to assess your risk profile and find investment options that will hopefully work out for the best.